NikKnez/JavaQuizMQA/README.md

 This project uses the following dependencies:

 - JavaFX: The JavaFX library is used for creating the graphical user interface.
-- MySQL Connector: The MySQL Connector is used for connecting to the MySQL database.
-Import the database schema using `JavaQuizMQA.sql` in `/lib` folder.
+- MySQL Connector: The MySQL Connector `mysql-connector-j-8.0.33.jar` in `/lib` folder is used for connecting to the MySQL database.
+Import the database schema using `javaquiz.sql` in `/lib` folder.
 - Database: Create `config.properties` file inside `resource` folder that contains users data (db.user=your_root and db.pass=your_pass).
 - CSS Styles: The application's UI is styled using CSS.
 The styles can be found in the `styles.css` file.